-Properties designated individually under Part IV of the Ontario Heritage Act

-- Properties designated under Part V of the Act as part of a Heritage Conservation District - Properties listed on the Heritage Register as properties of cultural heritage value or interest
+- Properties designated individually under Part IV of the Ontario Heritage Act - Properties designated under Part V of the Ontario Heritage Act as part of a heritage conservation district - Properties listed on the Heritage Register as properties of cultural heritage value or interest

 This policy also applies to individual properties for which a Notice of Intention to Designate has been issued by Council in accordance with Section 30 of the Act, which provides for interim control prior to the passage of a designation by-law.
-It may also apply to properties located in a Heritage Conservation District study area if Council has passed a study area by-law with interim controls that prohibits or set limitations with regard to the demolition or removal of buildings or structures within the study area, as enabled by Section 40.1 of the Act.
-It does not apply to a Heritage Conservation District study area if a by-law has not been passed to designate it as a study area and provide interim controls.
+It may also apply to properties located in a heritage conservation district study area if Council has passed a study area by-law under Section 40.1 of the Act with interim controls that prohibits or sets limitations with regard to the demolition or removal of buildings or structures within the study area.
+It does not apply to a heritage conservation district study area if a by-law has not been passed to designate it as a study area and provide interim controls.

-Properties located within a Heritage Conservation District which have been identified as non-contributing properties in a Heritage Conservation District Plan are also subject to these requirements in instances where they are required to submit heritage permit applications to the municipality.
-In general, this would include the construction of a new building, the demolition of property or the installation of commercial signage.
-However, for these properties, the submission requirements may be scoped or waived as appropriate.
+Properties located within a heritage conservation district which have been identified as non-contributing properties in a heritage conservation district plan are also subject to these requirements in instances where they are required to submit heritage permit applications to the municipality.
+In general, this would include the construction of a new building, the demolition of property, or the installation of commercial signage.
+However, for these properties, the submission requirements may be scoped or waived as appropriate and as identified in the relevant heritage conservation district plan.

 The requirements for the request to repeal a designation by-law only applies to properties designated under Part IV of the Act for which an individual designation by-law can be repealed.
-Individual properties within an Heritage Conservation District designated under Part V of the Act cannot opt out of a Heritage Conservation District Plan.
+Individual properties within a heritage conservation district designated under Part V of the Act cannot opt out of a heritage conservation district plan.
+Similarly, the requirements for a request to remove a property from the Heritage Register only apply to listed properties.